Skip to main content

 Legal basis and regulatory framework for hydrogen networks

 In 2021, the legislator amended the German Energy Industry Act (EnWG) to establish the first national regulatory framework for hydrogen networks.
 This legal basis for the construction, operation and regulation of hydrogen networks in Germany is expressly intended to serve as a transitional regulation.
-The German government has been taking a further step since 2023 and wants to create a framework for implementing an initial core hydrogen network as well as an integrated gas and hydrogen network development plan.
+The German government has been taking a further step since 2023 and wants to create a framework for implementing an initial hydrogen core network as well as an integrated gas and hydrogen network development plan.

 German Energy Industry Act (EnWG) 2021